arineng/jcrvalidator/README.md

 * 0.6.1 - Towards -07
   * Updates to track the latest release candidate of -07
   * Updated docs, tests, and build
+* 0.6.2 - Update of repetition syntax going into -07

 The current version of the JCR specification can be found [here](https://raw.githubusercontent.com/arineng/jcr/07/draft-newton-json-content-rules.txt)